docksal/docksal/docs/advanced/stack-config.md

 ### PROJECTS_ROOT

-Used to specify the project directory root.
+Contains path to the project root directory.

 <a name="php-version"></a>
 ## Switching PHP versions